xiix0/scam/README.md

-All say, "How hard it is that we have to die"--a strange complaint to come from the mouths of people who have had to live.
+Q:	How many IBM CPU's does it take to do a logical right shift?
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+A:	33.
+1 to hold the bits and 32 to push the register.